 This is common business practice in the for-profit sector and can benefit nonprofits ten-fold by avoiding the additional staff and volunteer hours normally required to collect user data and assimilate it into your email campaigns, donor database, email management tools, and event planning software.
 All of these can be beautifully embedded into your website, and especially integrated within your fundraising event campaign website or page.
 Letting the digital tools do the heavy lifting, leaves your team to be more effective in focusing on new or developing donor engagement opportunities.

-Ensure any integration on your event website collects data and generates reports directly into your CRM platform.
+Ensure any integration on your event website collects data and generates reports directly into your donor management platform.
 This will assist you in tracking engagement and how successful your strategy has been.
 This will help you to better streamline future fundraising events with all data collected.
 It also prevents repetitive registrations into your email campaigns, thus preventing over-emailing donors you want to keep happy.

 Social Media Campaigns